 Should I get tested if I notice green vaginal discharge?

 Yes, you should get tested if you have green vaginal discharge, especially (but not limited to) if you’re experiencing any itching, burning, odor, or any sort of discomfort.
-It can sometimes be a sign of a bacterial infection like trichomoniasis, BV, or PID.
+It can sometimes be a sign of a bacterial infection, such as trichomoniasis, BV, or PID.

 The sooner you get tested after noticing symptoms, the better.
 This helps prevent any complications and keeps you from spreading an infection.
-You can talk to your healthcare provider about getting a vaginal swab and a nucleic acid amplification test (NAAT) to check for Trichomonas vaginalis and bacteria related to BV.
+You can talk to your healthcare provider about getting a vaginal swab and a nucleic acid amplification test (NAAT) to check for Trichomonas vaginalis and BV-related bacteria.

 You have options for testing: you can visit a doctor, OB-GYN, or a sexual health clinic, or you might prefer the convenience of at-home tests like Evvy, which look for various microbes connected to green vaginal discharge.
 The key is early testing, which leads to quicker diagnoses and treatment, so you can start feeling better and take care of your reproductive health.